Graylog2/graylog-plugin-aws/README.md

     --role-arn "[YOUR IAM ARN HERE]"
 ```

-You should now see FlowLogs being written into your Kinesis stream.
+You should now see Flow Logs being written into your Kinesis stream.

 ### Step 3: Launch input

-Now go into the Graylog Web Interface and start a new *AWS FlowLogs input*.
-It will ask you for some simple parameters like the Kinesis Stream name you are writing your FlowLogs to.
+Now go into the Graylog Web Interface and start a new *AWS Flow Logs input*.
+It will ask you for some simple parameters like the Kinesis Stream name you are writing your Flow Logs to.

 You should see something like this in your `graylog-server` log file after starting the input: